 When you have your personalization on point you are likely to be on the road to success.
 However, be sure to note that even though personalizing content can get better results, always be sure to step back and think.
 If what you are about to send would make you feel uncomfortable then you've probably been a little "too personal".
 Put yourself in their shoes just for a moment..
 With a 4x higher open rate for personalized push notifications compared to generic ones you would be mad not to, however, it is vital to get it just right.

 For more information on personalization you might be interested in checking out our guide ‘A Guide To Mobile Experience From The Experts’.
-I’d love to hear from you if you have anything to add or any questions, feel free to leave a comment or reach out to me directly via email@example.com .
+I’d love to hear from you if you have anything to add or any questions, so feel free to leave a comment or reach out to us directly via firstname.lastname@example.org.